ealcobaca/pymfe/examples/README.txt

 - **Model-based**: Measures designed to extract characteristics like the depth, the shape and size of a Decision Tree (DT) model induced from a dataset.
 - **Landmarking**: Represents the performance of simple and efficient learning algorithms.

-Below is a gallery of examples
+Below is a gallery of examples: